base-link/base/book/files/images.md

-# Manipulating Images in Star
+# Manipulating Images in NoteTree

 You can have a chaining API similar to [Sharp.js](https://www.digitalocean.com/community/tutorials/how-to-process-images-in-node-js-with-sharp)